01.06.2026

 Key points to note about the revised Code

-The Code includes updated sections on the provision of separate or single-sex services for men and women (as well as updated sections on competitive sport) and gives a wide variety of practical examples showing how service providers might apply it.
-It makes clear that if a service provider is considering providing a separate or single-sex service, they should consider their approach to trans people’s use of the service.
-Notably, the Code says that if a service provider decides to have a separate or single-sex service and allows trans people to use the service intended for the opposite sex, the service will no longer be a separate or single-sex service under the Act.
-It is however possible to offer a mixed-sex service alongside a single-sex service.
-A mixed-sex service must be open to all service users.
+The Code includes updated sections on separate and single-sex services for men and women (which service providers can provide within certain narrow exceptions under the Act), and illustrates this with practical examples.
+Notably, the Code says that if a service provider operates a separate or single-sex service under one of the exceptions and allows trans people to use the service intended for the opposite sex, the service will no longer be a separate or single-sex service under the Act.

+However, trans people continue to be protected from direct and indirect gender reassignment discrimination (as well as from sex discrimination by association or perception and from harassment related to sex).
 The Code emphasises the importance of proportionality and making decisions on a case-by-case basis.
-It will not be unlawful discrimination because of gender reassignment to prevent, limit or modify trans people’s access to the service for their own sex, as long as doing so is a proportionate means of achieving a legitimate aim.
-It makes clear that, in the case of services which are necessary for everybody, such as toilets, it is very unlikely to be proportionate to put a trans person in a position where there is no service that they are allowed to use.
+It makes clear that if a service provider is considering providing a separate or single-sex service, it should consider its approach to trans people’s use of such a service.
+It also confirms that, in the case of services which are necessary for everybody such as toilets, it is very unlikely to be proportionate to put a trans person in a position where there is no service that they are allowed to use.

 How we can help